Wolfurr/ERPI/collections/_posts/en/2020-10-14-Workshop-TEA.md

 ---

 ## SAVE THE DATE !

+# As part of the activities of the ANR joint laboratory between the ERPI laboratory and the TEA company, we are organizing the workshop "Virtual reality and Ergonomics: performance levers"

 # WORKSHOP T.E.A x TECHVIZ

-### Virtual reality and Ergonomics: performance levers for Industry 4.0

 ### November 3, 2020